 Getting the characterization of Hulk right with some of the traits you mentioned is key

 He's...
-A Man-like MONSTER ...an Astonishing force!
+A Man-like MONSTER... an INCREDIBLE force!
 He's...
-Indestructible!
-That's why you don't comprehend him; and because he IS......Immortal; the Battle Board will not tolerate his Savage Rampaging, nor his INCREDIBLE abilities!!!
-Watch out for that Gamma-Surge - the WORLDBREAKER!!!
+ASTONISHING!
+That's why you don't comprehend him; and because of HIS......RAMPAGING; the Hater will not tolerate him SAVAGE, INDESTRUCTIBLE, nor his IMMORTAL abilities!!!
+Watch out for that Burst of Gamma - the WORLD BREAKER!!!

 Stan Lee - "The way I established the Hulk, the more he fought, the stronger he got...I assume at some point he'll get worn out, but NEVER the Hulk."
 Electronic Gaming Monthly magazine Oct 2006 issue -